CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/show.md

 ```

-Show only the differences between now and four months ago.
+Show only the differences between now and four months ago:

 ```
 cumulus@switch:~$ netq show address-history 10.10.10.3 between now and 120d